Can Brans-Dicke Scalar Field Mimic Early Dark Energy?: Abstract

 \section{Abstract}

-We introduce a theoretical model to alleviate the Hubble tension based on dynamics of a minimally coupled scalar field interacting with both radiation and dark matter in the radiation-dominated era.
-The model we take up within the Einstein representation of Brans-Dicke theory provides a strong theoretical basis for such interactions.
-We consider a Brans-Dicke scalar coupled with the thermal bath along with dark matter, so that the scalar field can mimic the cosmological constant and quintessence behaviors under slow-roll and non-slow-roll conditions, respectively.
+We show that a generalisation of Brand-Dicke (BD) theory can provide a theoretical basis for dark energy at early times.
+This generalisation is based on introducing a potential for the BD scalar and allowing of the latter to interact with radiation in the radiation-dominated rea.
+We argue that the model we take up provides a strong theoretical basis for early dark energy (EDE) so that the scalar field can mimic a cosmological constant and quintessence behaviors under slow-roll and non-slow-roll conditions, respectively.

 Keywords : Modified Gravity, Cosmology, Hubble Tension, Early Dark Energy.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~